How does it feel like to have dreams?

 I am forever indebted to ITS for shaping my path and providing me with the tools to navigate the complexities of life and academia.
 I will pay it forward.
 In gratitude for all that I have learned and achieved, I now strive to give back to the community.
 I occasionally hold sharing sessions and offer free online webinars on topics such as building websites without coding skills and scientific writing.
 Through these sessions, I aim to inspire and equip others with the knowledge and confidence to pursue their dreams.

 Beyond that, I also mentor students for free, especially those from backgrounds similar to mine, to help them navigate university life, scholarships, and academic pathways.
-Some of my mentees have gone on to be accepted at universities like Kumamoto University, University of Malaya, LMU Munich, ETH Zurich, Oxford, and many other campuses around the world.
+Some of my mentees have gone on to win some competitions, be accepted at universities like Kumamoto University, University of Malaya, LMU Munich, ETH Zurich, Oxford, and many other campuses around the world.
 It brings me joy to see them succeed, and it reminds me that our stories can light the way for others.
+I just want the younger generation to keep believing in their dreams, no matter how tough things get.
+I've seen how far education and persistence can take someone.
+I hope my story can help others believe that they can make it too.

 Mimpi itu selayaknya sayap, ia yang akan membawamu terbang kemana pun